Taritsyn/WebMarkupMin/nuget/WebMarkupMin.AspNet4.WebForms/readme.txt

    =============
    RELEASE NOTES
    =============
-   Now, by default, only the `GET` requests are minified and compressed (this behavior can be changed by using the `SupportedHttpMethods` property).
+   1. Now, by default, only the `GET` requests are minified and compressed (this behavior can be changed by using the `SupportedHttpMethods` property);
+   2. Fixed a error of filtering media-types, which led to incorrect usage of HTTP compression.

    =============
    DOCUMENTATION